Ireland & Northern Ireland

 5) Dry any wet areas with a cloth

 When there is a large temperature difference between the upper and lower zones this requires more energy.
-Aim for a temperature difference below 5 ° to mimimize energy consumption.
+Aim for a temperature difference below 5 ° to minimize energy consumption.

-All our products come with a warranty covering parts and labour.
-This warranty is specific to each brand and you will see the warrany duration on each product page on our website.
-If any part of the machine fails or a fault develops through normal use, we will repair if for you free of charge.
+All our products come with a warranty.
+This warranty is specific to each brand and you will see the warranty duration on each product page on our website.
+If any part of the machine fails or a fault develops through normal use, we will either send you parts or repair if for you.

 - By using our site at www.chillcooler.ie